-To paraphrase what someone once said, never allow a crisis go to waste.
+To paraphrase what someone once said, never allow a crisis to go to waste.
 Well, it seems some social startups like Clubhouse are taking heed of this admonition – without the ominous undertone of a bond villain, of course.

 Clubhouse became the breakout app during the pandemic lockdown, as people sought new ways to connect with family and friends amidst the cleared schedules and shelter-in-place orders.